ShizukaDonaghue/serene-meditation/README.md

     The website also includes four other images of sunrise and inspirational quotes to suit the section that they are displayed, which also aims to generate positive emotional response in the user to get started.

 * The following sections are included within the website:
-    - What is meditation? <br>
+    - What is Meditation? <br>
-        This section provides an overview of meditation, explaning what medidation is.
+        This section provides an overview of meditation, explaining what meditation is.
     - Benefits of Meditation <br>
         This section summarises the main benefits the user could expect from meditation practice.
     - Techniques <br>
         This section contains the details of five techniques available, including how to practise them.
-In additioin, there are three images of sunrise and inspirational quotes to inspire the user, which aim to generate positive emotional response.
+In addition, there are three images of sunrise and inspirational quotes to inspire the user, which aim to generate positive emotional response.

         <img src="docs/images/mindfulness-meditation-image.png" alt="Image showing the image for mindfulness meditation and inspirational quote" width=500>